The Great Game 🎲 Fallar Discordia

 From the ceiling of the Palazzo Ducale in Mantua (photo by RYC)

 Instead, they would be demoted from charioteer to steed.
-They would spend their days weeping hot tears onto their trampled reins.
+They would spend their days weeping hot tears onto the trampled clouds.

 Like a king in a soliloquy, Cagnazzo concluded his feverish dream: “Thus, though we cannot make our sun / stand still, yet we will make him run.”